Seattle Redhawks men's basketball: 1950s and 1960s: National prominence

 Established in 1946, the program experienced a period of success during the 1950s and 1960s.
 Seattle produced more NBA players than any other school from 1960 to 1969.
 From 1953 to 1969, the Seattle Chieftains reached the NCAA tournament 11 times.

 On January 21, 1952, the Seattle Chieftains beat the Harlem Globetrotters in a stunning 84–81 upset, led by Johnny O'Brien.
-Six years later, Elgin Baylor led the Chieftains to the championship game of the 1958 NCAA tournament, but fell to the Kentucky Wildcats 84–72 at Freedom Hall in Louisville on March 22.
+In 1952, O'Brien became the first collegiate player to score 1,000 points in a season.
+Six years later, Elgin Baylor led the Chieftains to the championship game of the 1958 NCAA tournament.
+Seattle defeated top-ranked Kansas State in the Final Four, but fell to the Kentucky Wildcats in Louisville on March 22.
 Despite finishing runner-up, Baylor was named the tournament's Most Outstanding Player and was the first selection of the 1958 NBA draft in April.